cse80/cse80.github.io/_syllabus/su17/week01.md

   - What is the command line?
   - Basic shell usage
 lectureSummary: |
-  You should watch [this video](https://www.youtube.com/watch?v=qv5b1Xowxdk) of an Altair 8800 with a teletype terminal, as well as [this one](https://www.youtube.com/watch?v=wALFrUd6Ttw) with a high speed tape reader and video terminal.

   Start thinking about file structures.
 What file structure or directory organization would be helpful for you in this class?
 For other classes?
   For personal work?
 Media?
 Other files?